SameerJadav/envparse/README.md

 ## License

-GoEnvParse is open-source and available under the [MIT License](./LICENSE).
+EnvParse is open-source and available under the [MIT License](./LICENSE).